grey-h/app-insights-generator/README.md

 Steps to run the project into an EMR cluster
 1. Create an EMR cluster (Make sure to add rule into security groups to all spark-ui connections).
 2. Login to Primary node using SSH
-3. Create a file main.py
+3. Create an empty main.py python file.
 4. Copy the code from this repo's main.py code and paste it into Primary node's main.py file.
 5. Run command `spark_submit main.py `, here input_file and output_file's path can be given into command line arguments
 6. Wait for the spark process to complete